 Step 3.
 Get emergency medical help now.

 You may need further medical attention.
 You may need to use a second EpiPen® or EpiPen Jr® Auto-Injector if symptoms continue or recur.

-- Take your used auto-injector with you when you go to see a health care professional. - Tell the health care professional that you have received an injection of epinephrine.
-Show the health care professional where you received the injection. - Give your used EpiPen® or EpiPen Jr® Auto-Injector to the - health care professional for inspection and proper disposal.Ask for a refill. if needed.
+- Take your used auto-injector with you when you go to see a healthcare provider. - Tell the healthcare provider that you have received an injection of epinephrine.
+Show the healthcare provider where you received the injection. - Give your used EpiPen® or EpiPen Jr® Auto-Injector to the healthcare provider for inspection and proper disposal. - Ask for a refill, if needed.